Philosophy: What I've Learned

 Theatre only truly works when we collaborate.

 The best production meetings are the ones where problems are solved not between me and a single designer, but among the entire group.
 The best rehearsals are the ones where actors can be honest and tell me when something isn't working and we figure out a way forward together.
 I see my role more as an editor of a large textbook: I create the framework, but I'm far from the only writer.
-My role is truly to edit and guide (and hopefully come up with a good idea myself every now and then).
+My role is to keep my eye on the vision while editing, guiding, and ensuring that a variety of perspectives are heard and appreciated.

 No work exists in a vacuum.